-As a parent I find it important to show my children that the world is not just clean and easy and comfortable.
-They need to remember that there are also more difficult places around us, some of them just a couple of steps from where we walk every day.
+I am on a quest to introduce the kids to Shoreditch street art.
+Because as a parent I find it important to show my children that the world is not just clean and easy and comfortable.
+They need to remember that there are also more difficult places around us.
+Some of them are indeed just a couple of steps from where we walk every day.

 The Evolution of Shoreditch

-However, take the tube and head to the East End for a very different experience altogether.
-Don’t worry, it is fairly safe to do so.
-In fact, with rising rents and a dynamic economy the eastern parts of London seem to gentrify at a neck-breaking speed.
-Mind you, my children didn’t notice this swing towards a more affluent way of living when we visited.
+Mind you, my children didn’t notice this swing towards a more affluent way of living in Shoreditch when we visited.
 You could clearly make out their discomfort at the sight of piling trash bags, rotten backyards, and clearly disfunctional people around them.

 I did say that you can provide this well-rounded picture of London in a fun and positive way, didn’t I?
 It is quite easy to do.
 The best way to explore these grittier parts of the British capital is by going on a hunt for street art.
 Because creativity and poverty tend to go hand in hand.
 And Shoreditch in London’s east is probably one of the best places on earth to discover some amazing street art.